-We are pleased to work with Wellington Palestine on this urgent letter to Prime Minister Jacinda Ardern.
+We are pleased to work with Justice for Palestine on this urgent letter to Prime Minister Jacinda Ardern.

 Thursday, 10 September 2020

 To the Rt Hon Jacinda Ardern

 Dear Prime Minister,

 An appeal to intervene on behalf of the people of Gaza.